Blog · Review Essay · Last reviewed June 25, 2026

 Industry influence, selective funding, cherry-picked evidence, distorted communication, and media amplification can all bend public understanding without requiring every participant to be corrupt.
 A campaign can manufacture doubt by making the evidence field look less settled than it is.
 It can keep an argument alive by routing attention toward uncertainty, minority views, or methodological limits while hiding the weight of the broader record.

 This lesson pairs naturally with books such as Network Propaganda, The Filter Bubble, Invisible Rulers, and Trust in Numbers.
 Each asks how evidence becomes public reality.
-The Misinformation Age adds the cleanest account of why social dependence is not an accidental weakness of knowledge but part of knowledge itself.
+The Misinformation Age adds the clean account of why social dependence is not an accidental weakness of knowledge but part of knowledge itself.

 The AI-Age Reading